Mark Fields (linebacker)

 Mark Lee Fields (born November 9, 1972) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He had a ten-year career with the New Orleans Saints, St. Louis Rams, and the Carolina Panthers before missing the 2005 NFL season due to being diagnosed with Hodgkin lymphoma for the second time in three seasons and subsequently retiring.

 Early life

-Born and raised in Inglewood, California, Fields started his football career as a youth playing in the Junior All American Football League along side another NFL notable teammate Curtis Conway.
+Born and raised in Inglewood, California, Fields started his football career as a youth playing in the Junior All American Football League alongside another NFL notable teammate Curtis Conway.
 Coached by Thaddeus "Coach" Belloue Mark Fields was an exceptional player and an inspiration to his team.
 Mark attended Washington Preparatory High School, Southwest College, and Compton College.
 He transferred to Washington State University in Pullman, and played middle linebacker under head coach Mike Price.
 As a senior in 1994, he was All-Pac-10, and its Defensive Player of the Year.